Skip to main content

 Should investors consider KREF overvalued or undervalued right now?

-Valuing KKR Real Estate Finance Trust Inc. (KREF) requires multiple metrics.
-Analysts target $7.00 (0%) — near fair value.
+KKR Real Estate Finance Trust Inc. (KREF) has no trailing P/E available here, so lean on price-to-sales and cash flow in the Financials tab.
+Analysts target $7.00 (-6%) — near fair value.
 Compare P/E, P/S, and EV/EBITDA against sector peers for a full view.

-Before investing in KKR Real Estate Finance Trust Inc. (KREF), research these four areas: (1) the company's revenue model and competitive position (see Company Overview), (2) financial health through revenue growth, margins, and cash flow (see MoonshotScore), (3) what Wall Street analysts recommend and their price targets (see Analyst tab), and (4) specific risk factors that could impact the stock (see Risk Factors section).
+Before investing in KKR Real Estate Finance Trust Inc. (KREF), research these four areas: (1) the company's revenue model and competitive position (see Company Overview), (2) financial health through revenue growth, margins, and cash flow (see MoonshotScore), (3) analyst consensus ratings and price targets (see Analyst tab), and (4) specific risk factors that could impact the stock (see Risk Factors section).

 Disclaimer: This content is for informational purposes only and does not constitute investment advice.
 Always do your own research and consult a financial advisor.